opendocsg/slw-judgments-backfill/2008_SGHC_21/report.md

 **The Law on Interpretation of Documents**

 12     Counsel for SHSL submitted that where the terms of an agreement are clear and unambiguous, they should be given their plain ordinary meaning without the aid of extrinsic evidence.
-He referred me to the Court of Appeal decision in _Pacific Century Regional Development v Estate of Seow Khoon Seng_ [1997] 3 SLR 761 where Karthigesu JA said at [17]:
+He referred me to the Court of Appeal decision in _Pacific Century Regional Development v Estate of Seow Khoon Seng_ <span class="citation">[1997] 3 SLR 761</span> where Karthigesu JA said at [17]:

 17\.
 The law on the construction of documents is clear.
 In the case of a contract, such as the agreement in question which is wholly in writing, the court is required to ascertain the mutual intention of the parties as expressed in the words of the agreement.
 The law is concerned with the objective appearance, rather than with the actual fact, of agreement.
 It is not concerned with the actual intentions of the parties, rather it is the court’s task to decide what each party was reasonably entitled to conclude from the conduct of the other.